 One of the central dangers of using a VPN is choosing the wrong one.
 Free services that advertise on browser extension stores and mobile marketplaces are notorious for claiming fast downloads and anonymized activities when in reality they can be more dangerous than not using a VPN at all.

 If a VPN service doesn’t charge its customers, the company has to bring in revenue from somewhere else.
 The most common source is selling user information the VPN promised to protect.
 If you aren’t paying for the service, you’re not the customer, you’re the product.
 This holds true for nearly every free VPN service.
 It’s always best to stick with trusted and reliable paid sources to ensure your information stays as secure as possible at all times.
+And besides, VPNs don’t cost as much as as they once did.

 VPNs are incredibly useful and powerful tools, but they can’t do everything.
 They’re best used to secure data that leaves your device.
 What happens on your computer isn’t usually affected by a VPN, which is why firewalls and virus protection are still crucial.